 I have visited some wonderful blogs this week and want to share them with you.
 Veronica’s Cornucopia has a delicious Pound Cake made with Condensed Milk and I can’t get this recipe out of my head.
 I will have to make it soon or I won’t get any sleep.
-Kissed By Sweets made the cutest little donut holes from a recipe she found for Mini Donut Muffins.
-If you like donuts these look really easy to make.
 For thirsty people who love watermelon and pomegranate, Chef in Disguise posted a recipe called Watermelon Pomegranate Dream that puts these two flavors together brilliantly.
 Finally, if you’re a raspberry lover and a blueberry lover like I am, then you won’t be able to resist Blissfully Delicious’ Fresh Berry Tart.
 The berries sit on lovely pastry cream and would be perfect for a summer night’s dessert.

 - 3 large egg whites at room temperature

 - 1 cups superfine (caster sugar)

 - 1½ cups whipping cream

 - chocolate flakes

 - berries for garnish